KodrAus/rust-ioc/README.md

 This is a sandbox for playing around with some dependency injection ideas in the [Rust programming language](https://www.rust-lang-org).
 Upfront let's not call this _inversion of control_ or _dependency injection_ because it lacks many of the fundamental features of a proper ioc container.
 What's currently there is a _very_ basic factory pattern that can be used to declare and inject owned or borrowed dependencies without having to know about their dependencies.

+## Soundness

+This is currently unsound (actually it fails to build, to avoid being unsound).
+Unless you have a piece of data with a lifetime to ties things down with it's possible to request a reference that outlives the container.
+Bad.

+### The pragmatic solution

+Just use `Rc<T>` as the unit for shared data instead of `&T`.
+It solves all of the issues around fudging lifetimes that are too short or too long.
+It's not like it's that expensive.

 The dependency tree is verified at compile-time, and Rust will helpfully blow up for you if it encounters circular references.
 All resolution is statically dispatched.

 All paths must eventually end with a `()` dependency, so the container doesn't need any additional state to get started.
 Speaking of the container, here's the definition for the basic implementation: